-Light and dark cookies, scarlet punch and illuminated letters were some of the ways my guest writer, Chantelle, and her family celebrated their latest literary adventure, The Scarlet Letter book club.
+Light and dark cookies, scarlet punch and illuminated letters were some of the ways my guest writer, Chantelle, and her family celebrated their latest literary adventure, The Scarlet Letter Online Book Club.

 Light and dark cookies, scarlet punch and illuminated letters were some of the ways we celebrated our latest literary adventure, The Scarlet Letter book club. #ihsnet #homeschool #bookclub #thescarletletter

 Our homeschool is centered around literature.
 We use literature to learn about spelling and grammar, but we also use it to learn about other topics including math, science, and history.
 A well-written book can help the reader understand the time period more deeply, empathize with the personal struggles of others, and enlighten us in a way that a textbook just can't.
 Though we certainly do utilize textbooks, when necessary, we prefer a quality book.

 My 10th-grader is studying American history this year, so I chose The Scarlet Letter as his first literature selection.
 While this book may not generate Harry Potter level excitement, it does have mystery, intrigue, and some supernatural oddities.

 This post will not contain any spoilers!
 So if it's been 20+ years since you read the book in high school (like me), you can safely read on!